 Dumbarton Bridge Resilience Study

 The Dumbarton Bridge carries more than 80,000 vehicles a day.
-MTC initiated the Dumbarton Bridge West Approach + Adjacent Communities Resilience Study to address the threat of sea level rise near the bridge.
+MTC's 2020 Dumbarton Bridge West Approach + Adjacent Communities Resilience Study assesses the threat of sea level rise near the bridge.

 The Dumbarton Bridge, which is part of State Route 84 (SR 84), is a vital link in the Bay Area’s transportation network and carries more than 80,000 vehicles a day.